St. Joseph's Hospital (St. Paul, Minnesota)

 St. Joseph's Hospital was a 253-bed hospital in downtown St. Paul, Minnesota.
 It was one of three tertiary hospitals located in St. Paul and the oldest hospital in Minnesota.
 It was part of M Health Fairview.

-Closed as a hospital in 2020, the building that once housed St. Joseph’s opened as Fairview’s “Center for Community Heath Equity”.
+Closed as a hospital in 2020, the building that once housed St. Joseph’s opened as Fairview’s “Center for Community Health Equity”.
 Fairview announced the hospital would close by year's end in October 2022.
 All hospital patient care has moved to other locations.

 History

 St. Joseph's Hospital was founded in 1853 in Saint Paul, Minnesota as Minnesota's first hospital.
 The Sisters of St. Joseph of Carondelet founded the facility in response to the outbreak of cholera in the community.

 St. Joseph's Hospital became one of the founding members of the HealthEast Care System when it was created in 1986.

 A significant expansion was completed in 2008 with the opening of the de Paul Tower, a five-story addition to the hospital housing inpatient and outpatient programs, followed in 2010 by a new emergency room.
 The hospital is a member of the University of Minnesota's Family Medicine and Community Health residency program.

 St. Joseph's was a member of the M Health Fairview family of care.